 Is the Constitution a Legal Document?

-While many other such documents at the time began with a statement of authority on behalf of a king, lord, or deity, The U.S. Constitution was unique for its choice of wording as “We the People.”
+Many other contemporary documents began with a statement of authority on behalf of a king, lord, or deity.
+The United States Constitution was unique for its choice of wording as “We the People.”

-Does the Preamble Imply the U.S. is a Democracy?
+Does the Preamble Imply the US Is a Democracy?

-At first glance, one may assume that the use of “We the People” establishes the United States government as a democracy.
-However, that’s actually not the case.
-The word “democracy” or “democratic” is not found in The Constitution.
-The forefathers themselves would likely consider themselves republicans before calling themselves democrats, which was more closely associated with the French at the time.
+At first glance, one may assume that the use of the preamble, “We the People” establishes the United States government as a democracy.

 This idea varies widely from a populist democracy, of which Andrew Jackson was an early champion, where the majority rule would most often prevail with minimal counterbalance or restraint.

 Ruled by Law

-This is reflected in the words of the preamble, “and secure the Blessings of Liberty to ourselves and our Posterity,” indicating that the basis of sound law that draws upon the progress of the Magna Carta, natural law, and the consent of the governed.
+This is reflected in the words of the preamble, “and secure the Blessings of Liberty to ourselves and our Posterity,” indicating that the basis of sound law draws upon the progress of the Magna Carta, natural law, and the consent of the governed.

-Furthermore, states often competed for resources and political interests whenever they would intersect, putting them at odds with one another and making it difficult to manage legal matters effectively.
+Furthermore, states often competed for resources and political interests whenever they intersected, putting them at odds with one another and making it challenging to manage legal matters effectively.

-The preamble makes clear these issues in its wording that The Constitution would be intended to “establish Justice, insure domestic Tranquility, provide for the common defense, promote the general welfare.”
+The preamble makes clear these issues in its wording that the constitution would be intended to “establish Justice, insure domestic Tranquility, provide for the common defense, promote the general welfare.”

-The Constitution Succeeds Where the Articles of Confederation Came Up Short
+The Constitution vs. Articles of Confederation

 Who Are “We The People”?

-Setting in motion what would become the bedrock of liberty and common defense for many years to come, the preamble and seven articles of The Constitution put forward the federal system that would allow a more perfect union to take shape.
+Setting in motion what would become the bedrock of liberty and common defense for many years to come, the preamble and seven articles of the constitution put forward the federal system that would allow a perfect union to take shape.

 Confederation, Union, and Federation